-A. The presence, in person or by proxy, of shares representing a majority of the votes entitled to be cast at the 2018 Annual Meeting by the holders of our Class A common stock and our Class B common stock, voting together as a class, is necessary to constitute a quorum for the transaction of business at the 2018 Annual Meeting.
+The presence, in person or by proxy, of shares representing a majority of the votes entitled to be cast at the 2018 Annual Meeting by the holders of our Class A common stock and our Class B common stock, voting together as a class, is necessary to constitute a quorum for the transaction of business at the 2018 Annual Meeting.
 For purposes of determining whether a quorum exists, we count as present any shares that are voted over the internet, by telephone, or by mail or that are represented in person at the 2018 Annual Meeting.
 Abstentions are counted for the purpose of determining the presence of a quorum.
-Broker non-votes, if any, are counted for the purpose of determining the present, we expect to adjourn the 2018 Annual Meeting until we obtain a quorum.
+Broker non-votes, if any, are counted for the purpose of determining the presence of a quorum.
+If a quorum is not present, we expect to adjourn the 2018 Annual Meeting until we obtain a quorum.